 It's an age-old practice of showing care to the bees that have nourished the locals for a long time.
 We got a chance to meet this interesting man, Richard Ranee, a beekeeper from Nongtraw village.

-Therefore, you should always take care of the honey so that there will be surplus.”
+Therefore, you should always take care of the honeybees so that there will be surplus.”
 Amazing isn't it?

 Richard Ranee is a resident of Nongtraw village.
 His family and forefathers have been living there for a long time.
-He started bee farming during the year 1987 and he started with just 1 beehive.
-Over the years he started to realize that he was able to build a good and understanding relationship with his bees.
+He started his raw honey farm during during the year 1987 and he started with just 1 beehive.
+Over the years he started to realize that he was able to build a good understanding and relationship with his bees.
 He started to respect the bees as Nature's gift.
 The bees also provided him his means of livelihood.
 By the year 1990, he was able to increase his production with 2 beehives and he was able to harvest 5 kgs 3 times a year.
-On the year 2000 to 2010 his production increased and he was able to add more beehives.
-The only downside to this was he was only able to harvest 3 kgs twice a year.
-Approximately he was able to harvest 25 kgs each.
-He shared, this is not his full-time job but he loves doing it, he loves his bees and helping them build their hives and planting trees they love.
-One of the reason why he loves them is that, whenever he or his family catches a cold or cough, have wounds and bruises.
-He would use the honey as a natural remedy and it cures them.
+From the year 2000 to 2010 his production increased, and he was able to add more beehives.
+He told us that this is not his full-time job but he loves doing it, he loves his bees and enjoys helping them build their hives and planting trees they love.
+One of the reasons why he loves them is that, whenever he or his family catches a cold or cough, have wounds and bruises, he would use the honey as a natural remedy and it always cures them.

-We learned from him that honey bees can travel 2 to 5 km, on an average, to get nectar.
-To make it easier for the bees, Richard plants trees and flowers, which the bees love, near the bee's wood logs (traditional hives).
+We learned from him that honeybees can travel 2 to 5 km, on an average, to get nectar.
+To make it easier for the bees, Richard plants trees and flowers, which the bees love, near the hollow wooden logs with beehives (traditional hives).
 This helps the bees fill their hives with honey faster.
 In the month of November the Sohiong (Black cherry) tree and cherry blossom tree (pink flowers) starts to flower and the bees collect honey from these trees.